The Tulalip Tribes is a federally recognized tribe

 bands that signed the 1855 Treaty of Point Elliott.

-As a rule, emergency services personnel are the best equipped to respond to emergencies.
-However, following a catastrophic disaster, CERT teams can handle initial emergency recovery while they wait for professional First Responders.
+While emergency services personnel are best equipped to respond to emergencies, CERT teams can handle initial emergency recovery following a catastrophic disaster while waiting for professional First Responders.
+During non-emergency situations, CERT teams educate their communities on emergency preparedness.

 The Tulalip Tribes Community Emergency Response Team (CERT) program trains neighborhood and community-based volunteer teams to:

-For more information on CERT in this area, please email, tulalipcert@tulaliptribes-nsn.gov
+For more information on CERT in this area, please email tulalipcert@tulaliptribes-nsn.gov.

+GIS enables emergency managers to quickly access relevant data about an affected area during emergencies.
 GIS is also a valuable planning tool.
-Vulnerable populations can be identified and plotted in order to prioritize assistance.
-Hazard prone areas, such as a tsunami-inundation zone can be identified and then all the people in homes and businesses can be identified.
+Vulnerable populations can be identified and plotted to prioritize assistance.
+Hazard-prone areas, such as tsunami-inundation zones, can be identified, and all people in homes and businesses can be mapped.
+After an emergency, GIS helps recovery workers assess and map damaged homes, plan an area's reconstruction, and determine which property owners qualify for grants or loan programs, among other recovery-related issues.

 Address: